 - Once you’ve paid online, you’ll have seven days to download the PDF.

-Once you receive the report, thoroughly examine it to ensure that all the information is correct.
-If it was a law enforcement officer who made the accident report, confirm that the info you relayed to that officer made it into the report correctly.
+Once you receive the report, thoroughly examine it to ensure all the information is correct.
+If a law enforcement officer made the accident report, confirm that the info you relayed to that officer made it into the report correctly.

 What Are You Looking For?

-As we detailed in an earlier article, the accident report in New York State starts with a first page detailing who was involved in the collision.
+As we detailed in an earlier article, the accident report in New York State starts with a first-page detailing who was involved in the collision.
 If an officer fills it out, it might include codes for contributing factors in a crash, including unsafe speeds and alcohol use.
-From page two on, a report will elaborate more on those contributing factors.
+From page two, a report will elaborate more on those contributing factors.

 The DMV does make a sample report available online so you can know what to expect.
-An experienced New York car accident lawyer will be able to help you assess what those codes mean.
+An experienced New York car accident lawyer can help you assess what those codes mean.
 It’s important to know what’s on the report.
 The officer might be saying something about the cause of the accident that’s different from what you experienced.